xpgram/movie-api-web/README.md

 # Movie-Api-Web

 This is a portfolio project meant to demonstrate graphic/web design, external API integration, and some amount of backend competency.
+It was built with React and Django.

 Have a look at these fine pages: